mavryk-network/mavryk-protocol/docs/introduction/howtouse.rst

 In Tezos there are two kinds of accounts: *implicit accounts* and *smart contracts*.

-- The implicit accounts are the addresses starting with *tz1*, *tz2*, and *tz3* we have used up to now.
-They are created with a transfer operation to the account's public key hash.
+- The implicit accounts are the addresses starting with *mv1*, *mv2*, and *mv3* we have used up to now.
+They are created with a transfer operation to the account public key hash.

 - Smart contracts have addresses starting with *KT1* and are created with an origination operation.
 They don't have a corresponding